-The finish line may either be on the water, or if such an option is possible, on the beach.
+The start and/or finish lines may either be on the water, or if such an option is possible, on the beach.
 Where a beach finish is provided, the finish shall be a finish line or a flag situated at a designated point on the beach and a crew shall have finished the race when one or more members of the crew has crossed the line or touched the flag as required.